 Lemon Curd Cake

-This lemon curd cake is so delicious and has the perfect balance of flavor between the bright, tart citrus and fluffy buttercream!
-It’s my go to summertime cake.
+This lemon curd cake has the perfect balance of bright, tart lemon curd and fluffy buttercream.

 image of a slice of lemon curd cake on a plate